sserwangaedrisa/C_language/README.md

 This repository was made to keep my work for the C_language C is the language that can make learning of all other languages easy.
-It gives the foundation of programing languages
+It gives the foundation of programing languages In this repo we focus on the key areas of c language ie. variables, functions, loops, conditional statements